Frequently Asked Questions

 A STEPS has developed a new theoretical pathways approach to understanding interactions between social, technological and environmental dynamics in diverse local conditions.
 We have called it the pathways approach because it aims to understand the complex, non-linear interactions – or paths – between social, technological and environmental systems.
 Some pathways may threaten poor peoples’ livelihoods and health while others create opportunities for sustainability.
 Read more about the Pathways Approach.

 A The STEPS Centre began on 1 October 2006 and held its official launch on 25 June 2007.
 In summer 2011 we secured a new phase of funding from the Economic and Social Research Centre which runs until 2016.
-We are based across two institutions on the University of Sussex campus, in the UK – the Insitute of Development Studies and SPRU Science and Technology Policy Research.
+We are based across two institutions on the University of Sussex campus, in the UK – the Insitute of Development Studies and the Science Policy Research Unit (SPRU).

 Q How is the STEPS Centre funded?